TekiAnusha/eagles/README.md

 For Preprocessing of this dataset we can't use stemming or lemmatization because the context will changes and it throws falls results to the users.

 # Vectorization Techniques
+Generally machines cannot identifies the text data.In order to train the machines we need to convert the text into vectorized from. such that the vectorization techniques comes into exitance.
 TF-IDF:
 TF-IDF or Term Frequency–Inverse Document Frequency, is a numerical statistic that’s intended to reflect how important a word is to a document.
 By using this technique a sparse matrix is generated.By giving this to a models like Naive Bayes etc..
 Then the accuracy is